pleonex/PleOps.Cake/README.md

 The following target are available for build, test and release.

-* `Build-RunTests`: build the project and run its tests and quality assurance tools.
+- `Build-Test`: build the project and run its tests and quality assurance tools.

-* `Prepare-Release`: run `Build-RunTests`, build the documentation and pack the libraries and executable into NuGet package and self-contained applications.
+- `Prepare-Release`: run `Build-RunTests`, generate the release notes, build the documentation and pack the libraries and executable into NuGet package and self-contained applications.

-* `Create-TestRelease`: run `Prepare-Release`, push the artifacts into the test feeds and push the documentation into the _preview_ version.
+- `Create-PreviewRelease`: run `Prepare-Release`, push the artifacts into the preview feeds, push the documentation into preview and tag the release.

-* `Draft-Release`: run `Create-TestRelease`, generate the release notes and create a draft release in GitHub.

-* `Confirm-Release`: repackage the NuGet without the _preview_ suffix and with the full release notes content, push into the release feeds, confirm the GitHub release and push the documentation.
+- `Promote-Release`: repackage the NuGet without the _preview_ suffix, push into the release feed, push the documentation and create the GitHub release or create a tag.